ovainola/ovainola.github.com/_posts/2017-21-5-neural_networks_softmax.markdown

 ## Back propagation

-In the last post we used only had one function, which we used for fitting (loss function).
-Updating the multipliers in the optimization loop was quite easy but think a bit our new situation: we have an input, we feed it into a network and get output.
+In the last post we only had one function for fitting.
+Updating the multipliers in the optimization loop was quite easy but think a bit our new situation: we have an input, we feed it into a network and get an output.
 We have no idea, what kind of effect each layer had on the result.
 Solution to this problem is back propagation.
-In principle is we count backwards how much given layer had effect.
+In principle is we count backwards how much a given layer had an effect.

-This requires some serious chain rule derivation, but here's a couple of derivates for our upcoming neural network with three layers:
+This requires some serious chain rule derivation and here's a couple of derivatives for our upcoming neural network with three layers:

 \begin{equation}
 \frac{\partial L}{\partial \theta_3} = \frac{\partial L}{\partial  \mathcal{O_3}} \frac{\partial \mathcal{O_3}}{\partial \theta_3} + \lambda \theta_3 \rightarrow \frac{\partial L}{\partial f_k} \mathcal{O_2} + \lambda \theta_3